Archived Spectrum lab window showing WG2XIQ CW at 474.5 kHz in addition to weaker WSPR signals mid-band

 NOTE: Grabber image does not automatically refresh – manual refresh required.
 New files are uploaded every 5-minutes.
 You don’t have to be a registered Dropbox user to view screen grabs.
 If you are prompted to log in or create a Dropbox account, simple click “X” on the small white registration window that appears.

 What is the 472 Grabber?

-The “472 Grabber” is very simply, a wide band receiver covering the 630-meter band from 470 kHz – 480 kHz and is comprised of a Soft-Rock Ensemble LF SDR receiver , Soundblaster 96 kHz outboard sound interface, a homebrew E-probe active receive antenna, PC with a lot of head room and Spectrum Lab software by DL4YHF.
+The “472 Grabber” is very simply, a wide band receiver covering the 630-meter band from 470 kHz – 480 kHz and is comprised of a Soft-Rock Ensemble LF SDR receiver , Soundblaster 96 kHz outboard sound interface, a Low noise vertical with high gain preamp for impedance matching, PC with a lot of head room and Spectrum Lab software by DL4YHF.
 The entire 630-meter band is processed into a spectrum view for visual identification of signals.

 Why do I have a wide band receiver on 630-meters?

 The purpose of this full-band receiver is to give an easy and quick view of band conditions and activity on the 630-meter band.
 Its very easy to get sucked into a myopic view of what is happening in a chunk of spectrum.
 We all have our preferred modes and areas we like to operate but what is going on in the rest of the band?
 The band grabber solves this problem.
 It also gives a means for other transmitting stations to check their station performance.